None Too Soon

-None Too Soon is the ninth studio album by guitarist Allan Holdsworth, released on 24 September 1996 by Polydor Records (Japan), JMS–Cream Records (Europe) and Restless Records (United States); a remastered edition was reissued on 17 April 2012 through MoonJune Records.
+None Too Soon is the ninth studio album by guitarist Allan Holdsworth, released in September 1996 by Polydor Records (Japan), JMS–Cream Records (Europe) and Restless Records (United States); a remastered edition was reissued on 17 April 2012 through MoonJune Records.

 In a slight departure from Holdsworth's usual solo work, the album is composed mainly of jazz standard interpretations, as well as two original pieces written by pianist and longtime collaborator Gordon Beck.
 Both musicians had previously worked together on the albums Sunbird (1979), The Things You See (1980) and With a Heart in My Song (1988).
 The rhythm section are bassist Gary Willis and drummer Kirk Covington, both of fusion band Tribal Tech.

 Overview

 In a 1996 interview, Holdsworth explained the reasoning for not including any original material written by himself: "Gordon Beck once suggested that I should do an album with more well known tunes so people can hear what I sound like over these tunes. ...
 The other good reason for this choice is that I haven't written enough original material to fill an album."
 On the selection of songs, Holdsworth stated: "We absolutely didn't want to play all the classic standards everybody is playing already ...
 I definitely didn't want to do any of my own tunes this time."
 On the type of jazz being played: "It's not a trad album.
 It's a bebop album, but with a wrench or two in there."
 According to Holdsworth, Beck's use of a digital piano (as opposed to a regular one) was something to which the latter was not accustomed.

 The album was recorded in October 1994, but was not released worldwide until almost two years later due to problems between Holdsworth and Polydor: "I had a lot of problems with the record company.
 I was signed to a certain company for a world deal. ...
 Then they informed me that they weren't going to release it anywhere else in the world just because one guy didn't like the music!"